nnamdionyeije/Express.js-Note-Taker/README.md

 ## Usage

+Enter in a note title and note text then press the save icon in order to preserve your note.
+Click on one of the notes in the left hand column to view it again, and press the plus symbol to add another note.

 ## License

 The license being used for this application is the MIT license.

 ## Contributing

-fsUtils.js and clog.js were taken from the Module 28 student mini project
+fsUtils.js, clog.js, and other sections of code were taken from the Module 28 student mini project.

-## Tests

 ## Questions